WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - AWS Lambda service deploys a fleet of _pollers_ that read from your queue.
 The **initial pollers concurrency is 5 and then increases by 60 based on the number of messages in the queue**

+- What is interesting is that the API and the _pollers_ are deployed on AWS Lambda.
+This insight was shared in "Amazon builders’ library: Operational excellence at Amazon" re:Invent 2021 talk.

 - AWS [in their documentation page](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) recommends setting the following features to the following values
   - AWS Lambda concurrency: to at least 5.
 I think this is because the initial concurrency of the _poller fleet_ is 5
   - SQS message `visibility timeout`: to at least 6 times your AWS lambda timeout.
 This should ensure that you can retry the batch multiple times before the messages land in DLQ